cloudfoundry/go-cf-api/README.md

 The binaries can be compiled for other architectures by exporting the `GOOS` and `GOARCH` environment variables.

 ## Documentation

+The documentation is based on [docusaurus]() and can be found at https://pages.github.tools.sap/cloudfoundry/cloudgontroller/.
+It is defined under /docs in this project and is then served by github-pages from the `gh-pages` branch which is detached from the other branches.
+A GitHub workflow ensures the `gh-pages` branch always reflects the state of the main branch /docs folder.

+Package documentation is auto generated using [gomarcdoc]() and integrated into [docusaurus]().
+Similarly the API documentation is also integrated into [docusaurus]().
-Documentation is auto generated using `godoc` and `godoc-static` and served via GitHub pages.
-The binaries compiled by the `mage build` command will also serve the documentation at:
+Additionally, binaries will also serve the API documentation as swagger ui at:
 ```
 http://localhost:8080/docs/v3
 ```